KB4YG/frontend/README.md

 [repo](https://github.com/JohannesMilke/flutter_firebase_hosting/blob/master/.github/workflows/main.yml)
 for more information on GitHub flows.)

-We primarily chose Firebase since it was easy to both setup a Flutter application and purchase a domain from Google Domains.
-Using the (Firebase console)[https://console.firebase.google.com], one is able to rollback the site to previous versions, handle domains, and monitor usage.
+We chose Firebase since it was easy to both setup a Flutter application and purchase a domain from Google Domains.
+Using the [Firebase console](https://console.firebase.google.com), one is able to rollback the site to previous versions, handle domains, and monitor usage.

 [comment]: <> ([Website downloads for the month of May]&#40;doc/img/firebase-hosting-usage.png&#41;)